nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 2. Download the latest `GetJackd.jar` from [here](https://github.com/AY2122S1-CS2113T-F12-2/tp/releases/)
 3. Go to the folder you saved `GetJackd.jar` and note the **absolute file path**.
-4. If you are using **Windows**, open up a Command prompt terminal `cmd.exe` or `powershell.exe` and navigate to the folder where `iP.jar` is stored (using the file path).
+4. If you are using **Windows**, open up a Command prompt terminal `cmd.exe` or `powershell.exe` and navigate to the folder where `GetJackd.jar` is stored (using the file path).
 5. For **Mac** and **Linux** users, do the same as step 4 with the terminal of your respective systems.
 6. Execute `java -jar GetJackd.jar`in the terminal and the application will start running.